Accropode: History

 Accropodes are not produced by the patent holder, but are fabricated and installed by a contractor who in return pays a license fee.
 Such an agreement involves certain technical support activities to ensure the correct application of the protection system.
 After the patent has expired (like it is for the Accropode I) anyone can make a block with this shape, but one is not allowed to call it Accropode, because the name is still a protected trademark.
-And the contractor will not have technical support the (former) patent holder.
+And the contractor will not have technical support from the (former) patent holder.
 In 2018 a shoreline protection near Colombo, Sri Lanka has been made by the Chinese contractor China Harbour Engineering Company.
-The contractor has applied the Chinapod, looking identical to te Accropode I, but without guarantee and support of CLI (the former patent holder).
+The contractor has applied the Chinapod, looking identical to the Accropode I, but without guarantee and support of CLI (the former patent holder).

 Design

 Hydraulic stability

 Specified stability coefficients at design stage: